brampat/security/books/README.md

 #### Console wars - Tom Kalinski
   * Book
   * Subjects: Marketing, Console Gaming, SEGA, Nintendo, Brand management, Public Relations
-  * Synopsis: Former Mattel CEO is tasked to challenge Goliath Nintendo - Great marketing book, but flashback to 16-bit gaming era
+  * Synopsis: Former Mattel CEO is tasked to challenge Goliath Nintendo - Great marketing book and flashback to 16-bit gaming era

 #### Brick by brick -
   * Book
   * Subjects: Marketing, innovation & leadership within The Lego Group
+  * Synopsis: How The Lego Company was saved from bankruptcy, twice.

 ### Ricardo Semler
   * [TED-talk](https://www.ted.com/talks/ricardo_semler_how_to_run_a_company_with_almost_no_rules)